-Believe it or not, this probably is the simplest full body kettlebell workout ever: you'll only need one kettlebell and some willpower to complete this routine.
-Much like the 10,000 swings kettlebell workout, this 2-move full body kettlebell workout uses compound exercises that work multiple muscle groups simultaneously to cut down on workout time and maximise efficiency.
-Ready to get fit fast?
+Believe it or not, this probably is the most spartan full-body kettlebell workout ever: you'll only need one kettlebell and some willpower to complete this routine.
+Much like the 10,000 swings kettlebell workout, this 2-move full-body kettlebell workout utilises compound exercises to reduce workout time and maximise efficiency.

-The idea for this 2-move full body kettlebell workout came from Pavel Tsatsouline (opens in new tab), the man behind a kettlebell training company called StrongFirst.
+The idea for this 2-move full-body kettlebell workout came from Pavel Tsatsouline, the man behind a kettlebell training company called StrongFirst.
 He introduced SPETSNAZ training techniques from the former Soviet Union to US Navy SEALs workouts, as well as those of the Marines and other armed forces in the US.
-In an interview with Joe Rogan (opens in new tab), he mentioned his workout routine only consists of two exercises: kettlebell swings and dips.
+In an interview with Joe Rogan, he mentioned his workout routine only consists of two exercises: kettlebell swings and dips.

-Working out at home can save you lot of money but even the best home workout can take up time.
-This full body kettlebell workout uses only two exercises and one piece of home gym equipment.
-Use this 2-move wonder to get fit for 2021 and build muscle at home or in the gym, using only the best kettlebell you can find, and perseverance.
+Working out at home can save you a lot of money, but even the best home workout can take time.
+This full-body kettlebell workout uses only two exercises and one piece of home gym equipment.
+Use this 2-move wonder to get fit and build muscle at home or in the gym, using only the best kettlebell you can find (and some perseverance).

 What makes this 2-move full body kettlebell workout effective?

 Why those two exercises?
-First of all, both of them are compound movements and use many muscles at the same time, unlike bicep curls, for example.
-They also work most muscles in your body: the kettlebell swing is essentially a barbell deadlift alternative that uses more explosive movement, while the bodyweight dip compliments the kettlebell swing perfectly as it works the triceps and the shoulders most.
+First of all, both are compound movements and use many muscles simultaneously, unlike bicep curls.
+They also work most muscles in your body; the kettlebell swing is essentially a barbell deadlift alternative that uses more explosive movement, while the bodyweight dip compliments the kettlebell swing perfectly as it works the triceps and the shoulders most.

 These two exercises also make Pavel's workout a super-simplified push-pull workout; it combines a pull movement, the swing, with a push movement, the dip.
-Our version puts a twist on this because not only we all want big arms and pecs, we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.
+Our version puts a twist on this because not only do we all want big arms and pecs, but we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.